About Red Heart Blue Head

 Simon James Rhodes

-Simon has been ranked in Band 1 in the South by Chambers Guide to the Legal Profession employment law for the last fifteen years.
+Simon was ranked in Band 1 in the South by Chambers Guide to the Legal Profession employment law for over fifteen years.
 These transferable skills give Simon the ability to advise, coach and support other leaders.
 Simon has been described as “highly-regarded”, a ”talented lawyer”, “down to earth” and “always focused on the end result”.
 The industry has acknowledged his skills “Clients hold him in the highest regard while peers describe him as a forthright go-getter.”
 Chambers Guide has included a number of anonymous client quotes, including “Simon Rhodes’ pragmatic and no-nonsense advice is invaluable”.

 In 2018, Simon was named the Hampshire Lawyer of the Year.
 Trethowans’ Managing Partner, Chris Whiteley, was interviewed and said “Simon is hugely popular with our clients, not just for his knowledge and success within his work but for his wonderful way with people.
 He’s a superb representative for Trethowans and we echo the commendations of the award judges.”